 - Versatility - This provides us with a multiplier to our damage dealt, additional shielding, healing, and damage reduction, making it a great stat for us in every way.
 Holds very similar value to Mastery in our build, with the difference being Mastery improves our shielding more, while Versatility improves our mitigation more.
 Regardless of this, we want both in equal amounts, ideally.

-- Haste - Haste is a solid stat for Recovery Shield Knight thanks to its ability to improve our Sigil Cooldown Recovery Speed, but not one we want to stack in high amounts due to the fact that we need other stats for our kit to function optimally.
+- Haste - Haste is a fine stat for Recovery Shield Knight thanks to its ability to improve our Sigil Cooldown Recovery Speed, but not one we want to stack or find in general due to the fact that we need other stats for our kit to function optimally.

 - Luck - Luck has no synergy with any of our talents and offers very little benefit to our playstyle, making it a low-priority stat.